elkowar/eww/docs/content/main/configuration.md

   Possible values: `"true"`, `"false"`.
 Default: `"false"`
 - `screen`: Specifies on which display to show the window in a multi-monitor setup.
   This can be any number, representing the index of your monitor.
+- `exclusive`: specifies if a surface can be occupied on another.
+This option is only valid on wayland.
+  Possible values: `"true"`, `"false"`.